basho/zdf2pdf/README.md

     20840027 Bar
     20846071 Baz

-### Generate PDF from Forums URL
+#### Generate PDF from Forums URL

-To generate a PDF archive document from a forum URL, execute zdfversion with the `-i` option:
+To generate a PDF archive document directly from a particular forum URL and save the PDF with a certain title and filename, execute zdfversion with the `-i`, `-t`, and `-o` options:

-    zdfversion -i 20828562
+    zdfversion -i 20828562 -t "Great Justice" -o great_justice-v1.pdf

 where the `-i` option specifies a Zendesk forum identifier, which is the 8-digit string that makes up part of a Zendesk forum URL.
 For example, in the following URL: